-Dr ALVY RAY SMITH - CURRICULUM VITÆ
+Dr ALVY RAY SMITH-CURRICULUM VITÆ

-EDUCATION (see Honorary Doctorate)
+EDUCATION (see Honorary Doctorates)

 1967-1970